-This chapter of the EIS evaluates the potential air and climatic impacts arising from the construction and operation of the proposed scheme in Area MN103.
+This chapter of the EIS evaluates the potential air and climatic impacts arising from the construction and operation of the proposed scheme in Area MN106.

-This chapter of the EIS evaluates the potential air quality and climatic impacts arising from the construction and operation of the proposed scheme in Area MN103.
+This chapter of the EIS evaluates the potential air and climatic impacts arising from the construction and operation of the proposed scheme in Area MN106.

-The study area for this assessment comprises all areas within 175m of the central alignment or construction compounds and areas within 200m of road links where changes in air quality are predicted to occur.
+The chapter area for this assessment comprises all areas within 175m of the central alignment or construction compounds and areas within 200m of road links where changes in air quality are predicted to occur.

 The source and type of all potential impacts is described in Section 12.4.1.
 Mitigation measures to be put in place are defined in Section 12.4.2.
-Mitigation measures are defined for any adverse impacts that are deemed to be of medium or greater significance prior to mitigation.
+Mitigation measures are defined for any adverse impacts that are deemed to be of Medium or greater significance prior to mitigation.
 The extent to which mitigation is needed increases as the significance of the impact increases.
 The residual effect of each impact is then evaluated in Section 12.4.3 in terms of magnitude and significance.

-The impact that the scheme will have on air quality is assessed after the first year of construction 2011.
-The impact that the scheme will have on air quality during operation is assessed for 2029.
-Predicted changes in traffic flows for the do minimum and do metro years of 2011 and 2029 are described in the Traffic chapters of this EIS (Volume 1, Chapter 15 and Volume 2, Chapter 7).
+The impact that the proposed scheme will have on air quality is assessed after the first year of construction 2011.
+The impact that the proposed scheme will have on air quality during operation is assessed for 2029.
+Predicted changes in traffic flows for the do minimum and do metro years of 2011 and 2029 are described in the baseline Traffic chapter (Volume 1, Chapter 15) and Traffic chapters (Volume 2, Chapter 7) of this EIS.